tkjonesy/Underdog-Bet-Exporter/README.md

 ### 2. Login to undersog and navigate to picke/results page.

-### 3. run the extension, choose the date range you want to pull.
+### 3. Run the extension, choose the date range you want to pull.

 ### 4. when it's finished, right-click on the page and page as one file (.mhtml).

-### 5. run open and run the jupyter notebook to exctract the data into an excell file.
+### 5. Open and run the jupyter notebook to exctract the data into an excel file.